 Rather than painstakingly planning accommodation schedules, I made a spontaneous decision to do this walk, and set off the same day, once I had found a cheap train ticket to Berwick online.
 (I can almost hear my wild camper friends shouting ‘We told you so!’).

 I spent a restful night at Berwick YHA and headed off next morning from Berwick Pier, once I had secured a sandwich for my lunch and a large stash of water.
-I know this stretch of the route well, as it is near where I used to live.
 Almost immediately the walker is confronted by an arrangement of amazing rock formations on the beach below the Berwick golf course, which sets the tone for the whole walk.

 I find that covering even the most familiar routes on foot, rather than by car, is a much more intimate experience, and this walk was no exception.
 The route hugs the cliff tops for most of this part of the journey, and it is fascinating to watch the ever changing geology of the rocks and hues of the sea as you walk.
 After a few miles across the fields from the East Coast mainline, and a couple of ubiquitous caravan sites, I reached the Scottish border, marked in part by a broken sign on the nearby rail line, which seemed somehow symbolic.

 This was my first coastal trail, apart from a failed attempt at the southern end of the Northumberland Coast Path.
-The cliffs along this part of the coast are among the highest in the country, so it is quite a strenuous walk involving lots of ascents and descents.
+The cliffs along this part of the coast are among the most dramatic in the country, and it is quite a strenuous walk involving lots of ascents and descents.
 The walk heads along a precipitous track beside steep drops down to the sea and past the striking remains of Smugglers Bothy, just visible from the track.

 The first ascent from the beach back up to the clifftops at Burnmouth (Scotlands first harbour) may be familiar to cyclists who compete in the Brae Cycle Race up the hill every May.
 I braced myself for what was to come after a fairly sedentary winter, and when someone stopped for a chat about the local history, I seized the opportunity to put off the inevitable climb.